Minsterley branch line: Preservation

-The above photo is of a different line heading towards nesscliffe from cruckmeole.

 Much of the old trackbed has now been redeveloped though some rail infrastructure remains, such as bridge abutments.
 The Minsterley station site has been used as a meat processing factory.
 A large dairy-related factory also exists on either side of the old trackbed (just before the terminus) and the stationmaster's house has been converted to a private residence.